egiberne/cat-photo-app/STEP_BY_STEP.md

 ## Step 67 | Add an HTML Element
-Notice that the entire contents of the page are nested within an html element.
-The html element is the root element of an HTML page and wraps all content on the page.
+Notice that the entire contents of the page are nested within an `html` element.
+The `html` element is the root element of an *HTML* page and wraps all content on the page.

-You can also specify the language of your page by adding the lang attribute to the html element.
+You can also specify the language of your page by adding the lang attribute to the `html` element.

-Add the lang attribute with the value en to the opening html tag to specify that the language of the page is English.
+Add the `lang` attribute with the value `en` to the opening `html` tag to specify that the language of the page is *English*.